 Keep in mind that some high-end marketing email providers can get expensive.
 One million subscribers could cost you $50K+ per year.
 Transactional email companies are a fraction of the price, but their features are limited.
 Think about what’s best in terms of your use case.

-5. Consolidated Platform
+5. Don't Overlook the Benefits of a Consolidated Platform

 If you’re managing multiple channels as an app marketer, it’s important that you can access your email and messaging data in one place.
 Some solutions will let you send from a single dashboard and API.
 An omnichannel platform can help mobile-first brands streamline processes to better meet their end goals in communicating across channels.